shopware/docs/guides/plugins/plugins/storefront/add-custom-pagelet.md

     {
         $pagelet = new ExamplePagelet();

-        // Do additional stuff, e.g. load more data from repositories and add it to page
+        // Do additional stuff, e.g. load more data from store-api and add it to page
         $pagelet->setExampleData(...);

         $this->eventDispatcher->dispatch(